Luigi Borgato: Patents

 Luigi Borgato registered various patents.
-His first patent in 1991 provided the upper register of the keyboard with four strings struck per note in the 44 keys of the upper register and an innovative iron frame.
+His first patent in 1991 provided the upper register of the keyboard with four strings struck per note in the 44 keys of the upper register and changes to the design of the iron frame.

 In 2000, he registered a second patent.
 Inspired by compositions written for pianos with pedalboards, he designed and built a new instrument called the Doppio Borgato, which is the first double concert-grand piano with pedalboard constructed in modern times.

-In August 2017 he presents to the press his last creation; a new record in the category of "stage" concert grand pianos: the BORGATO GRAND PRIX 333, 3 meters and 33 cm long.
+In August 2017 he produced a large "stage" concert grand piano called "Borgato Grand Prix 333", 3.33 m long.